A browser DevOps CLI

 HTTP commands

 GET, POST, PUT, PATCH, DELETE.
 Headers, JSON body, the lot.
-Fires from the extension's background worker — no CORS surprises.
+Fires from the background worker — no CORS surprises.

 Copy commands